 PageRank-Sculpting is the idea that a website’s existing PageRank, or link juice, can be redirected to more important subpages, whilst purely functional pages, such as the ‘about us’ page, can be excluded.
+This concept is no longer relevant due to an update announced in 2009

 The principle of PageRank and Link Juice